pow-auth/pow_assent/README.md

 #### Nonce

 For OIDC requests a nonce may be required.
-PowAssent can automatically generate the nonce if you pass `nonce: true` in the configuration:
+PowAssent can automatically generate the nonce if you pass `nonce: true` in the PowAssent configuration:

 ```elixir
 config :my_app, :pow_assent,